 One of the main sources for this type of data is satellite altimetry.
 Satellite altimeters are used to track changes in sea surface height, sea ice thickness, and glacier topography by sampling points along the sensor trajectory and storing them as a netCDF or HDF file.

 A trajectory dataset is a geodatabase that manages a collection of trajectory files.
 It contains a polygon feature table that stores the spatial extent or footprint of each trajectory file, along with sensor properties, such as start time, end time, and the measurement or variable names.
 The trajectory data points are referenced on the fly by the trajectory footprints.
 This allows access to large volumes of point data without the need for data conversion.
-Supported sensors include Sentinel-3 (SRAL), Sentinel-6, CryoSat and Icesat-2 sensors.
+Trajectory datasets can be used to manage data from many sensors, such as Sentinel-3 (SRAL), Sentinel-6, CryoSat, and more.

 A trajectory layer allows you to visualize trajectory data in a map or scene.
 It includes a polygon feature layer that represents the trajectory footprints and a point feature layer that displays the measurement points.
 Each trajectory layer references a dense set of points from the input trajectory files.

 A trajectory type defines sensor-specific properties for each dataset.
 These properties allow you to filter trajectory files using unique keyword pairs.
 For a list of variable keywords for each sensor, see Trajectory type properties.
 You can filter trajectory files using the following keywords: